IAA-InvCodes/P-MILOS/README.md

 ### Parallel code: pmilos.x

 To run the parallel code we need both an **.mtrol** file and an **.init** file,  as in the case of SIR-parallel.
-The init file is used to specify the time steps to invert, as well as other parameters.
+The init file is used to specify the time steps to invert, along with other parameters.
 An example can be found in the run directory: [pmilos.minit](run/pmilos.minit).
 The manual describes in more detail the format and parameters of this file.

 The parallel code must be executed using the command **mpirun** or **mpiexec**.
 In the local machine, one can specify the number of processors to be used with the *-np* option, as in the following example with 16 processors: